Interest rate management

 The Group seeks to achieve this by having a broad target of 60% - 80% of total debt being fixed rate or capped.
 However, this target is flexible and the Group does not strictly adhere to it at all times.
 For example, if the Group’s view is that interest rates are likely to rise in the near or medium term, this could indicate that a higher percentage of total debt being fixed rate or capped may be appropriate.

-The Group typically makes use of vanilla (rather than exotic) interest rate derivatives such as swaps, caps and collars.
+The Group typically makes use of vanilla (rather than exotic) interest rate derivatives such as swaps and caps.

-At 31 March 2017*, 100% of the Group’s total drawn debt (including its share of non-recourse joint venture debt) was fixed rate or capped.
+At 31 March 2019, 100% of the Group’s total drawn debt (including its share of non-recourse joint venture debt) was fixed rate or hedged.